 As a Local Governing Body we are tasked with supporting the school in its strategic direction and development and firmly believe that by striving for excellence in all that we do, we can become the best we can be.

-Joy Constable – Vice Chair of Governors (Parent Governor)
+Joy Constable – Chair of Governors (Parent Governor)

-I am lucky enough to have two children being educated at Curnow Lower School.
+I am lucky enough to have two children being educated at both Curnow Lower and Upper School.
 Between us, my husband and I attend the school each day and are therefore always up to date with all aspects of school life.

-It has been a pleasure to witness the integration which is occurring at the school and the planned opportunities which all the pupils will access through the rich and varied curriculum.
+It has been a pleasure to witness the integration which is occurring at the Lower school since we joined Illogan and the different journey towards independence which our students experience when they join Upper school.

-Part of my role requires me to chair the Personal Development, Behaviour and Welfare sub-committee alongside the Head Teacher.
-This work underpins my role as the identified Governor for Health and Safety, Safeguarding, Whistleblowing and Children in Care (CiC).
+Part of my role includes being the identified Governor for Health and Safety, Safeguarding, Whistleblowing and Children in Care (CiC).

 Wendy Hattam (Community Governor)